Germany men's national basketball team: Schröder takes over (2017–present)

 With the disappointment of the previous EuroBasket in the rear-view, Germany did come away from the competition with some positives.
 The team uncovered rising phenom point guard Dennis Schröder, who led Germany in scoring and assists at the event in 2015.

 During qualifying for the EuroBasket 2017, Germany put away Denmark in their first game 101–74, before their derby with Austria.
 Entering the match, the energetic Austria crowd helped their side hold the lead for majority of the contest, but Germany would make a final push in the fourth quarter to steal the away game 59–61.
 After their resilient win in Austria, the team went on to garner a (4–2) record to secure qualification.

 At the tournament, Germany finished second in Group B with a (3–2) record, and advanced into the Round of 16.
 There, they defeated rivals France in a back-and-forth battle 84–81.
-Although in their quarter-finals match, the team came up short against the eventual bronze medalist Spain 84–72.
+In their quarter-finals match, the team came up short against the eventual bronze medalist Spain 84–72.
 While Germany's run did not end the way they wanted, the immense efforts of Dennis Schröder stood out.
 He finished number two in scoring at the competition for the second consecutive EuroBasket.

 In European Qualifiers for the 2019 FIBA World Cup, Germany opened up their World Cup qualifying campaign with a victory at home against Georgia 79–70.
 Following the win, Germany swept through the first round of qualifiers at (6–0) to advance.
 During the second and final round, the team easily trounced Estonia 43–86 in the first game.
 Against Israel in game two, with a chance to clinch qualification to the World Cup with four games remaining, Germany rallied from 23 points down to eventually win in overtime 112–98.

 At the World Cup finals for the first time since 2010, Germany was drawn into Group F to begin the event.
 However, after two narrow loses to France and Dominican Republic, Germany easily defeated Jordan 96–62.
 With a record of (1–2) in group play, the team could not advance, and were sent into the classification phase to finish out the competition.
 Two years later, Germany went undefeated (4–0) during the Olympic Qualifying Tournament in Split, Croatia, to qualify for the Tokyo Olympics.
 At the 2020 Olympic Games, which was delayed until 2021 due to the COVID-19 pandemic, Germany finished (1–2) in the preliminary phase.
-However, with the team being ranked as one of the best third place finishers of the three groups, it was enough to advance.
+However, with the team being ranked as one of the best third-place finishers of the three groups, it was enough to advance.
 In the quarter-finals, Germany would progress no further, as they were eliminated in the round by Slovenia 86–70.